| Exam Name | Florida Civic Literacy Exam Practice Test – 2026 Updated |

 Answer: B

-Rationale: Primary elections determine which candidates will represent political parties in general elections.**
+Rationale: Primary elections determine which candidates will represent political parties in general elections.** - What is the purpose of the census?

 A. Collect taxes